 Our market risks relate primarily to changes in interest rates, and we bear this risk in two specific ways.
 First, our revolving credit facility carries a variable interest rate that is tied to market indices and, therefore, our results of operations and our cash flows can be impacted by changes in interest rates.
 Outstanding balances under our credit facility bear interest at LIBOR plus 1.8%.
-We had no borrowings outstanding during the fiscal 2013 first quarter.
+We had no borrowings outstanding during the first nine months of fiscal 2013.
 Accordingly, a 100 basis point change in interest rates would result in no material change to our annual interest expense.
 The second component of interest rate risk involves the investment of excess cash in short term, investment grade interest-bearing securities.
-These investments are considered to be cash equivalents and are shown that way on our balance sheet.
+These investments are considered to be cash equivalents or short-term investments, based on their original maturity and are classified accordingly on our balance sheet.
 If there are changes in interest rates, those changes would affect the investment income we earn on these investments and, therefore, impact our cash flows and results of operations.